 In contrast, if Google UK – which is a UK company – decides that all it wishes to do is act as a sales commission agent for Google Ireland and not make direct sales to the customers it meets, then likewise that is assumed for tax purposes to be what it has, quite independently, decided to do in its own best interests, and therefore only the relatively small profits arising from that sales commission arrangement will be taxed in the UK.
 Importantly, by structuring in this way what Google also ensures is that Google Ireland does not have what is called a permanent establishment in the UK.
 This is a concept explained in some detail in Chapter 5.
 Right now it is enough to note that it ensures none of the profits from sales of Google adverts to customers in the UK by Google Ireland are taxed in the UK.

 The fact that this whole structure has obviously been contrived by Google as a whole to be in its best global tax interests is completely ignored.
-The rules of tax etiquette do not allow states to make such unseemly allegations: unless they can find a transfer pricing arrangement to challenge (about which I say a lot more in Chapter 5), states can only look at where board meetings are held and make sure they have been properly constituted in the location where it is claimed they have occurred.
+The rules of tax etiquette do not allow states to make such unseemly allegations: unless they can find a transfer pricing arrangement to challenge (about which I say a lot more to say later), states can only look at where board meetings are held and make sure they have been properly constituted in the location where it is claimed they have occurred.
 The meeting minutes alone determine where the company is taxed.
 Tax havens like Ireland have deliberately created laws to exploit this situation.

 The US loses out as a result of this farce because it is assumed that Google Inc. does not control its subsidiaries outside the USA, despite Google’s own group accounts very clearly suggesting otherwise by portraying all the subsidiaries in question as parts of one seamless global trading operation.
 This means that Google’s profits outside the USA remain untaxed by the Internal Revenue Service (IRS) because they are deemed not to be under the control of the US operation, even though for anyone to really believe that requires a leap of faith verging on complete suspension of disbelief.